drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Vireo.rst

 Citation
 --------
-If you used the Demuxafy platform for analysis, please reference our preprint_ as well as `Vireo <https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1865-2>`__.
+If you used the Demuxafy platform for analysis, please reference our publication_ as well as `Vireo <https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1865-2>`__.